 That’s in print.
 When spoken, because of accent and pronunciation differences, you probably won’t catch it at all.

-Farsi vs Arabic Grammar
+Persian vs Arabic Grammar

-- Plurals: Arabic words change to make plural form, and plural agreement is a little weird; plurals are extremely straightforward in Farsi
+- Plurals: Arabic words change to make plural form, and plural agreement is a little weird; plurals are extremely straightforward in Persian

 In this case, I’d liken the similarity more to knowing English if learning German (not the other way around, because Germans I meet seem to all already know English, bless their highly educated souls).

 Take a phrase like “Can you give me a glass of water please?” or “I live in the big white house”.
-Those become “Kannst du mir ein Glas Wasser geben bitte?” and “Ich wohne im dem großen weißen Haus”.
+Those become “Kannst du mir ein Glas Wasser geben bitte?” and “Ich wohne in dem großen weißen Haus”.
 Even though the languages are totally different, there are similar things that make one reminiscent of the other, if vaguely.

-Nonetheless, to communicate at any level, a speaker of Arabic or Farsi would definitely have to spend time learning the other language.
+Nonetheless, to communicate at any level, a speaker of Arabic or Persian would definitely have to spend time learning the other language.
 But they’d advance faster than someone without the same advantage, maybe 25-50% faster.

 This is a tough question because it forces you to answer questions like:

-But if you learn Farsi I guarantee you’ll touch the hearts of many an unsuspecting Persian — even if you only learn a few hundred words.
+But if you learn Persian, I guarantee you’ll touch the hearts of many an unsuspecting Persian — even if you only learn a few hundred words.